 The Pamela Trokanski Dance Theatre, in affiliation with the Mark Morris

-Arts, UC Davis and the Parkinson Association of Northern California (PANC), to offer
+UC Davis and the Parkinson Association of Northern California (PANC), to offer

-weekly dance classes to people with Parkinson’s Disease
+weekly dance classes to people with Parkinson’s Disease and their caregivers.

-have added a Sacramento based class series.
-Classes are presented free of
+added a Sacramento based class series.
+Classes are presented free of charge, but

 Winter classes begin Tuesday, January 14 and run until Tuesday, March 18.